jacquessham/StockAnalytics/SP500Prediction/Prediction_AggStockPrice/Readme.md

 In the database, there are 2 tables storing predicted stock price: <i>pred_dy_staging_sp500_good </i> and <i>pred_dy_staging_sp500_bad</i>.
 Each table stored the stock price from stock price predictive model of each stock.
 Our model is not able to gurantee high accuracy of stock price predictive model of each stock.
 The stock price returned from the best predictive models with positive R-square, the predicted stock price would be stored in the <i>pred_dy_staging_sp500_good </i> table; alternatively, the predicted stock price would be stored in the <i>pred_dy_staging_sp500_bad</i> table.
 For example, the best predictive model of Apple achieved 79% R-Square.
 The predicted stock price of Apple will be stored in the <i>pred_dy_staging_sp500_good </i> table.
 In contrast, the best predictive model of General Electrics only gives negative R-square accuracy.
 The predicted stock price of GE will be stored in the <i>pred_dy_staging_sp500_bad</i> table.
 The reason we separate the predicted stock price is to be convenient to distinguish the data quality in the next phase of Index Calculation.
 <br><br>
 In the current algorithm, there are 226 stocks have a positive R-square stock price predicted model, while 271 stocks have a negative R-square stock price predicted model and 8 stocks were failed to build a stock price predictive model.
+<br><br>
+I have a Medium Post about building stock price predictive model, you may learn more about it in that <a href="https://medium.com/datadriveninvestor/predict-stock-price-with-time-series-statistical-learning-fec97560439e">post</a>.

 ## Index Calculation
 After predicting stock price, the predicted stock prices are used to calculate the index with the S&P 500 formula.
 First, we retrieve all the predicted stock price and the number of floating shares of each stock in the database and calculate market capitalization by multiplying the daily predicted stock price with number of floating shares of each stock.
 Then, we sum all daily market capitalization from each stock.
 After dividing the summation with divisor, we would get the predicted daily index.